AugustoCiuffoletti/leafletExercise2025/README.md

-# Step 9: save data to storage
+# Step 10: retrieve data from storage

-Save the data
+Retrieve the data